 Once the connection is set up it will be listed in the Connections tab.
 Click the Test button to send a test message to the configured service via the plugin and confirm the configuration.

 Once the Papertrail connection is setup you have to configure it as a mirroring connection as per the below procedure:

-- Click on DB/Archive/Mirror in the plugin menu.
+- Click on Integrations in the plugin menu.

 - Navigate to the Mirroring tab and click the Setup an Activity Log Mirror button.

-- In the second step of the wizard specify how often the activity log mirroring process should run.
+- In the second step of the wizard specify if you want the mirroring to start right away.

 - Click Save mirror to save the new mirroring process.